acz1992/mjbeers_photography/README.md

 -   **React Responsive Masonry**: Enables the creation of responsive grid layouts (like Pinterest) for presenting content, ensuring optimal display across various screen sizes and devices.

+-   **React Lazy Load**: Allows components or images to be loaded lazily, meaning they are only rendered when they enter the viewport, enhancing performance by reducing initial page load times.

 ## Future

 ### To do